cbrgm/cloudburst/api/client/go/docs/ScrapeTarget.md

 ### NewScrapeTarget

-`func NewScrapeTarget(name string, path string, description string, query string, instanceSpec InstanceSpec, staticSpec StaticSpec, ) *ScrapeTarget`
+`func NewScrapeTarget(name string, path string, description string, query string, providerSpec ProviderSpec, instanceSpec InstanceSpec, staticSpec StaticSpec, ) *ScrapeTarget`

 NewScrapeTarget instantiates a new ScrapeTarget object This constructor will assign default values to properties that have it defined,